 LEDs and resistors transfer electrical energy into light and thermal energy.
 What is an important characteristic about LEDs (and diodes) that make it unique compared to a resistor?

 In your own words, describe what it means for components to be in series with each other.
-What characteristic do components in a series always share in common?
+What characteristic do components in a series always have in common?
 (Voltage, Current, or Resistance)

 In your own words, describe what it means for components to be in parallel with each other.
 What characteristic do components in parallel always share in common?
 (Voltage, Current, or Resistance)